abwood/devlog/PBR.md

 // This calculates the specular geometric attenuation (aka G())
 // where rougher material will reflect less light back to the viewer.
-// This implementation is based on [1] Equation 4, and we adopt their modifications to
+// This implementation is based on SIGGRAPH 2013 course notes from EPIC Games Equation 4
-// alphaRoughness as input as originally proposed in [2].
 // Note that G has been confused with Vis.
 Sample Viewer uses Vis = (G / (4 * NdotL * NdotV))
 // If this ever gets switched to Vis, be sure to drop the 4 * NdotL * NdotV normalization term float geometricOcclusion(float alphaRoughness, float NdotL, float NdotV, float LdotH, float VdotH)